DaveShaffer/WDI6-outfttr/README.md

 ## FUTURE VISION
  - Make the app more mobile-friendly and responsive
- - Fixed "last worn" feature to only register an item was worn when clean is unclicked
+ - Add a "hamper" model so you can see which items are dirty
- - The ability to share outfits between users.
+ - The ability to share outfits between users
- - API of nearest mall or stores.
+ - API of nearest mall or stores
  - Display generic Item placeholders until the first actual Item is added to the closet